 Instagram and Food Blogs

+Media—and the way we take it in—has changed dramatically in the wake of the widespread dominance of social media.
+And food blogging is no different.
+To have a successful food blog, it’s crucial to have a successful Instagram account as well.
 “Blogs are still relevant as a resource, but I don’t think they are being consumed the same way at all,” says Forte.
 “I don’t have nearly the engagement there that I do on Instagram.
 That’s fine with me.
 I’m enjoying that platform, too, and in some ways it’s less work.”

 Any leftovers for food blogs?

+With such an oversaturation of food blogs, it’s difficult to imagine a niche yet to be filled.
+Fortunately, the creative minds don’t see it that way.
+And chances are if you’re thinking of starting a food blog, it’s because you have something unique to say about food.
 “There is always, in my opinion, a niche that has yet to be filled,” says Hausler.
 “Kale, chia, and açaí are just some of the many superfoods which have saturated the market over the past decade.
 I think there will always be a new superfood that bloggers and readers aren’t able to get enough of.
 Being at the forefront of this is what makes a blogger good at their job.”